-Other income for the three months and year ended March 31, 2019 includes interest on income tax refund of ₹51 crore each, respectively.
-Other income for the three months and year ended March 31, 2018 includes interest on income tax refund of Nil and ₹262 crore, respectively.
+Other income for the year ended March 31, 2019 and March 31, 2018 includes interest on income tax refund of ₹51 crore and ₹262 crore, respectively.

 Deferred income tax liabilities have not been recognized on temporary differences amounting to ₹6,007 crore and ₹5,045 crore as at March 31, 2019 and March 31, 2018, respectively, associated with investments in subsidiaries and branches as it is probable that the temporary differences will not reverse in the foreseeable future.